Rousdon

-Rousdon is a village in East Devon off the A3052 road between Colyford and Lyme Regis in Dorset.
+Rousdon is a village and former civil parish, now in the parish of Combpyne Rousdon, in the East Devon district, in the county of Devon, England.
+It is off the A3052 road between Colyford and Lyme Regis in Dorset.
+In 1931 the parish had a population of 41.
+On 1 April 1939 the parish was abolished to form "Combpyne Rousdon".

 The clifftop but well set back village developed as the main settlement, within its ecclesiastical parish Combpyne, which otherwise has only a few houses by its church and scattered farms.
 It did so north of Sir Henry Peek's grand house, billiard house and separate stable courtyard chiefly in the early 19th century.
 A boarding school called Allhallows moved there from Honiton in 1937 and closed in 1998.